 Non-Volley Zone (NVZ).
 An area that extends 7 feet from the net on each side, within which a player is not allowed to strike the ball without it first bouncing.
+More specifically, the whole court from net to baseline is the same and can be freely used for all play with one exception: volleying.
+The first seven feet, the non-volley zone, cannot be used for volleying.

-(Wheelchair) A wheelchair player may allow the ball to bounce twice before returning the ball.
-The second bounce can be anywhere on the playing surface.
+(Wheelchair) Players using wheelchairs may allow the ball to bounce twice before returning the ball.
+The second bounce can be anywhere on the playing surface, which includes the area surrounding the court.